Make Content Your #1 SEO Strategy Initiative

 Expert voice content: This is just journalism 101.
 You go to the expert source and you name your sources.

-Honestly, if you can find a good expert, maybe someone on your staff or maybe the biggest name in your industry, and they agree to an interview, this is one of the fastest ways to 10x your content.
+Honestly, if you can find a good expert, maybe someone on your staff or maybe the biggest name in your industry, and they agree to an interview, then this is one of the fastest ways to 10x your content.

 You get that credibility factor.
 You get the network effect of the expert and their followers sharing and reading.